Longitudinal Wave

 2. Amplitude

 Amplitude measures how tightly particles are compressed or how far apart they spread during a wave’s passage.
-It is a measure of how far the particles of the medium move from their resting position when the wave passes through.
+It measures how far the particles of the medium move from their resting position when the wave passes through.
 The greater the compression and the greater the expansion, the higher the amplitude.

 3. Frequency